Arts and Luxury Management

 Digital Finance

 This course explores the intersection between finance and technology and enables students to comprehend how technology is transforming the finance industry.
 The main emphasis of this course is the in-depth analysis of the digitalization in finance from the perspective of a company.
 Students will first learn about key technological trends including blockchain technology, cryptocurrencies, and artificial intelligence in finance.
 The course will then focus on two main areas affected by technological transformation: Lending and Payments.
 Finally, students will learn about challenger banks that are disrupting the financial service industry and that offer new opportunities for client firms.
-The course will be taught relying heavily on in-class discussions and case studies taking into account today’s rapidly changing business environment.

 Is this track for you?